Aljonex/Dendron/notes/Training.Intellij.Modifiers.md

 - **Class**: Can't have this but by default a java class is package private
 - **Method**: Accessible in same package and subclasses.
 - **Attribute**: Accessible in same package and subclasses.

+### Final
+If blank can only be initialised in the constructor.
+Cannot change the value of it otherwise, it is constant and so the naming convention is `ALL_CAPS_WITH_UNDERSCORES`.

+Final methods cannot be overridden.

+Final classes cannot be extended.